Trusted WordPress tutorials, when you need them most.

 The SeedProd ready-made templates

-For instance, SeedProd has templates for different types of pages that you may need, including landing pages, sales pages, 404 pages, coming soon pages, and more.
+For instance, SeedProd has templates for various page types, including landing pages, sales pages, 404 pages, coming soon pages, and more.

 Modules and Blocks in WordPress Page Builders